Faithful Word Baptist Church

-Faithful Word Baptist Church is a New Independent Fundamentalist Baptist church in Tempe, Arizona, that was founded by Steven Anderson.
+Faithful Word Baptist Church is a New Independent Fundamentalist Baptist church in Phoenix, Arizona, that was founded by Steven Anderson.
 The church describes itself as "an old-fashioned, independent, fundamental, King James Bible-only, soul-winning Baptist church."
 Members of the church meet in an office space that is located inside a strip mall.
 Anderson established the church in December 2005 and remains its pastor.

 In August 2009, the church received national attention when Anderson stated in a sermon that he was praying for the death of then-president Barack Obama.
 The Southern Poverty Law Center (SPLC) listed Faithful Word Baptist Church as an anti-gay hate group, citing its pastor's "extremely radical stance" that homosexuals should be judged and executed according to the Law of Moses.
 Its documentary titled Marching to Zion was labeled as antisemitic by the Anti-Defamation League.
 Its pastor was refused entry to South Africa, Botswana, Jamaica, Canada, the United Kingdom, the Schengen Area, the Republic of Ireland, Australia, and New Zealand.

 Doctrine

 According to its doctrinal statement, Faithful Word Baptist Church believes that the King James Bible is the inerrant Word of God.
 It is Trinitarian and rejects modalism.
-The church also believes in the post-tribulation rapture, salvation by grace through faith, and eternal torment in hell for the unsaved.
+The church also believes in the posttribulation rapture, salvation by grace through faith, and eternal torment in hell for the unsaved.
 Among the church's beliefs is the view that life begins at conception, the view that homosexuality is a sin and an abomination which God punishes with the death penalty, and opposition to worldliness, formalism, modernism, and liberalism.

 Faithful Word Baptist Church is strictly anti-abortion.
 In vitro fertilization is seen as murder, because embryos are discarded during the process.

 Anderson has preached against feminism, referring to Iceland as "a feminist hell."

 History

 Anderson established the church on Christmas Day, 2005.
 The church's website states, "Faithful Word Baptist Church is a totally independent Baptist church, and Pastor Anderson was sent out by a totally independent Baptist church to start it the old-fashioned way by knocking on doors and winning souls to Christ."
 About a year and a half later the church was moved to a strip mall that was also used by Anderson's fire alarm installation business.
-By 2015, the congregation numbered around 300 members.
+By 2015, the congregation numbered around 150 members.